Document the code in your package’s API using docstrings#

 What is an API?#

 API stands for Applied Programming Interface.
-When discussed in the context of a (Python) package, the API refers to the functions, methods and classes that a package maintainer creates for users.
+When discussed in the context of a (Python) package, the API refers to the functions, classes, methods, and attributes that a package maintainer creates for users.

-Package APIs consist of functions and/or classes, methods and attributes that create a user interface (known as the API).
+Package APIs consist of functions, classes, methods and attributes that create a user interface.

 What is a docstring and how does it relate to documentation?#